Share:

 Ordinarily, a victim may apply for urgent interim orders at the Magistrates Court in Canberra.
 Urgent applications are normally heard in the absence of the alleged perpetrator of the violence.
 A Magistrate may then make orders restraining the perpetrator from approaching the victim, from approaching specific locations such as a property, the victim’s place of work or a school, requiring the perpetrator to move out of a property, restraining the perpetrator from acting in a particular way, or from approaching their children.
 The purpose of such urgent orders is to ensure the immediate safety of the Applicant.
 If the Court makes interim orders, these will be in place for some days or weeks until the matter is next heard.
 In the meantime, the other party is served with the documents filed and the orders made against him/her.

 But what if the victim needs help when the Court is closed – on a weekend or during holidays?
-It is important to know that if you are fearful for your safety outside of business hours, that police officers are able to apply for urgent family violence orders on behalf of a victim.

 Section 100 of the Family Violence Act 2016 (ACT) (“FVA”) provides the grounds for making an afterhours order.
-A magistrate may make such an order on application by a police officer if he or she is satisfied that there is a risk to the victim of family violence by the alleged perpetrator and that the order is immediately necessary to ensure the victim’s safety and the victim’s children and/or to prevent damage to the victim’s property.
+A Magistrate may make such an order on application by a police officer if he or she is satisfied that there is a risk to the victim of family violence by the alleged perpetrator and that the order is immediately necessary to ensure the victim’s safety and the victim’s children and/or to prevent damage to the victim’s property.

 An application for an afterhours order may be made by telephone with a police officer providing a brief description to the Magistrate of the grounds upon which an order is sought.
 The order may then be sent my email or fax to the police officer as soon as possible, but under the legislation, the police officer is able to record and produce a copy of the orders as dictated immediately as a copy of the orders.
 A police officer will then serve the Orders on the perpetrator.

 Police are able to detain the perpetrator against whom a family violence order is sought for up to 4 hours whilst they apply for an order.
-Under section 105 of the FVA if a police officer is applying for an urgent order on your behalf, and are reasonably satisfied of the grounds for such an application, they can remove the Respondent from relevant premises or to another location and detain the Respondent until an order is made and they can be provided with a copy.
+Under section 105 of the FVA if a police officer is applying for an urgent order on your behalf, and is reasonably satisfied of the grounds for such an application, they can remove the Respondent from relevant premises or to another location and detain the Respondent until an order is made and they can be provided with a copy.

 An afterhours order remains valid for 2 business days after it is made.
 The idea is that the matter is then listed before a Magistrate on the next available business day.